Use Case ·

 Try SnapshotFlow free

-200 diffs per month, MCP-ready, Docker self-host available.
+300 screenshots free (lifetime), MCP-ready, Docker self-host available.
 No credit card.